High-performance CO2-to-Sustainable Fuels

 It is generally known that production of methanol (MeOH) from biomass and from carbon dioxide and hydrogen does not involve experimental technologies.
 Almost identical proven and fully commercial technologies are used to make MeOH from fossil fuel-based syngas and can be used for renewable MeOH production.

 Traditional MeOH synthesis technologies rely on loop methods, which require complex production steps starting from feed-stock purification, turning it into synthesis gas, producing crude MeOH, separating it from water and other components and repeating the cycles multiple times to achieve desired process efficiencies.

 With our method we eliminate the syngas phase.
-Where others use multiple reactors, compressors, columns, drums, boilers and etc., we achieve over 95% process efficiency in a single cycle with a much smaller reactor.
+Where others use multiple reactors, compressors, columns, drums, boilers and etc., we achieve 100% process efficiency in a single cycle with a much smaller reactor.
 Our sea container does the job of convetional chemical plants.
 And what is equally important - our process does not emit any carbon dioxide along the way.

 Together with already available flue gases capture technologies our solution can be retrofitted into an existing facility, eliminating the need to redesign the plant’s processes while meeting emission reduction targets and extending asset useful lifetime in an economically attractive way.

 At the same time our single-pass method can be a value adding part to Power-to-Methanol projects with direct air capture systems reducing the final product costs through higher conversion efficiencies.

 Methanol or, alternatively, dimethyl ether (DME) are the key products of our direct synthesis.
 Further downstream conversion to other methanol-based products is possible depending on the CCU project specifics and off-taking arrangements.